 Exclusive VIP club for your Chinese customers

-Exclusivity and being part of a “tribe” plays an important role in Chinese society and culture.
+Exclusivity and being part of a “tribe” play an important role in Chinese society and culture.
 Therefore, creating a VIP club within your loyalty program is a great option for developing brand loyalty.
 This functions as an internal circle, which can only be accessed by more dedicated members who in return receive access to specific group benefits.

 If Chinese consumers receive particular and exclusive benefits from your brand, why shouldn’t they go back to buying your products?